dmascali/BrainSlicer/README.md

 ## INSTALLATION
    Brain Slicer needs to be added to the matlab path.

+## REQUIREMENTS
+Brain Slicer requires:
-   It also requires SPM to be installed.
+- SPM to be installed
+- MATLAB version >= R2014b